 Moringa helps to lower cholesterol levels in the blood, which leads to a reduced risk of heart disease.
 High amounts of cholesterol in the blood have been linked to increased risk of heart diseases.
 Many plant foods can effectively reduce cholesterol.
-They include flaxseeds, oats and almonds, of which Moringa is not exempted.
+They include flaxseeds, oats, and almonds, of which Moringa is not exempted.
 Moringa has been shown to possess similar cholesterol-lowering effects.

 • Its ability to protect against Arsenic toxicity:

-Arsenic contamination of food and water has posed a great treat to the health of inhabitants in many parts of the world.
+Arsenic contamination of food and water has posed a great threat to the health of inhabitants in many parts of the world.
 The symptoms of arsenic toxicity are usually not immediate upon exposure but the long-term exposure to it is what causes health problems over time.
 Rice may contain particularly high levels.
 Observed studies indicate that long-term exposure to arsenic increases the risk of cancer and heart disease.
 Moringa possesses the ability to protect against some effects of this arsenic toxicity.
-Several studies have been carried out and continuous studies are still on-going about this property of Moringa.
+Several studies have been carried out and continuous studies are still ongoing about this property of Moringa.

 Moringa indeed is a true gift to humanity, filled with several essential nutrients and compounds that bring about its remarkable health benefits.
 It is advisable to key into the health benefit it provides.
-It can be purchased in the powdered form, extract, oil, capsule or even tea form, from any nearby supermarket that stocks organic products.
+It can be purchased in the powdered form, extract, tablet or even tea form, from any nearby supermarket that stocks organic products.